yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Linksys/WRTP54G.rst

  * Source code is incomplete, it's missing some of the binary files (cm_*, lib_cm, webcm) which are used in changing config settings and flashing new firmware updates.
 Binaries can be found in the zip file of the FS dump below.

- * The nearly complete contents of a RTP300 router's mounted file system were dumped, zipped and uploaded to [http://www.northern.ca/projects/openwrt/RTP300-1.0.55-fs-dump.zip here]
+ * The nearly complete contents of a RTP300 router's mounted file system (version 1.00.55) were dumped, zipped and uploaded to [http://www.northern.ca/projects/openwrt/RTP300-1.0.55-fs-dump.zip here]

+ * The nearly complete contents of a WRTP54G router's mounted file system present on firmware version 1.00.60 has been dumped, zipped and uploaded to [http://unix.m-a-g.net/wrt-11.1.0-r021-1.00.60-r060123.tar.bz2 here]

  * All of the entries in the ''/proc'' directory were cat-ed out to a log file found [http://www.northern.ca/projects/openwrt/rtp300-1.0.55-proc-dump.txt here]